TernaryFortress/Security-Checklist/Linux/services.md

 speech-dispatcher: If you need text-to-speech, this should stay on.

 wpa_supplicant: This handles the wifi.

+spice-vdagent: Sceen-sharing

+xdg-desktop-portal: Screen-sharing/RDP for the Wayland renderer.

 tracker-miner: These services cache the contents and file names for the desktop's search feature.
 Disabling it is safer than not.
 There are many variants, so we just list them all.